 h.
 Provisions, contingent liabilities and contingent assets

-Provisions are recognized when present obligations as a result of a past event will probably lead to an outflow of economic resources and amounts can be estimated reliably.
+Provisions are recognised when present obligations as a result of a past event wilt probably lead to an outflow of economic resources and amounts can be estimated reliably.
 Timing or amount of the outflow may still be uncertain.
 A present obligation arises when there is a presence of a legal or constructive commitment that has resulted from past events, for example, legal disputes or onerous contracts.
-Provisions are not recognized for future operating losses.
+Provisions are not recognised for fumre operating losses.

-Provisions are measured at the estimated expenditure required to settle the present obligation, based on the most reliable evidence available at the reporting date, including the risks and uncertainties associated with the present obligation.
-Provisions are discounted to their present values, where the time value of money is material.
+Provisions arc measured at the estimated expenditure required to settle the present obligation, based on the most reliable evidence available at the reporting date, including the risks and uncertainties associated with the present obligation Provisions are discounted to their present values, where the time value of money is material.

-Any reimbursement that the Company can be virtually certain to collect from a third party with respect to the obligation is recognized as a separate asset.
-However, this asset may not exceed the amount of the related provision.
+Any reimbursement that the Company can be virtually certain to collect from a third party with respect to the obligation is recognised as a separate asset.
+However, this asset may not exceed the amount of the related

-All provisions are reviewed at each reporting date and adjusted to reflect the current best estimate.
+All provisions arc reviewed at each reporting date and adjusted to reflect the current best estimate.

-Ý Present obligations arising from past events where it is not probable that an outflow of resources will be required to settle the obligation ora reliable estimate of the amount of the obligation cannot be made.
+Ý Present obligations arising from past events where it is not probable that an outflow of resources will be required to settle the obligation or a reliable estimate of the amount of die obligation cannot be made.

 i.
 Earnings per share